Does Methylene Blue Turn Your Brain Blue?

 A 1–20 mg microdose is thousands of times smaller than the doses that stain tissue.
 So while it may tint your tongue temporarily, it's not painting your organs.

-Part of the myth’s persistence comes from the visual power of those autopsy photos; they're memorable, eerie, and easy to misunderstand.
+Part of the myth's persistence comes from the visual power of those autopsy photos.
+They're memorable, eerie, and easy to misunderstand.

 Combine that with the supplement world's fascination with biohacking and brain enhancement, and you get a perfect recipe for confusion.
 People assume that because Methylene Blue is blue in color, and because it crosses into the brain, the brain must become blue too.